-Top Senate Republican dismisses 'toxic' impeachment case
+Top Republican calls on U.S. Senate to correct 'toxic' impeachment case

 “The vote did not reflect what had been proven.
 It only reflects how they feel about the president.
 The Senate must put this right,” McConnell said on the Senate floor.

-“This particular House of Representatives has let its partisan rage at this particular president create a toxic new precedent that will echo well into the future,” he said, adding that Democrats who control the House failed to do their duty.
+“This particular House of Representatives has let its partisan rage at this particular president create a toxic new precedent that will echo well into the future,” he said.

 McConnell has already said he is working in tandem with the White House on trial preparations, drawing accusations from Democrats that he is ignoring his duty to consider the evidence in an impartial manner.